Isayso/PlaylistEditor/README.md

 Editor/Player for Kodi video playlist files .m3u for Windows with send link to Kodi and play with VLC player, download with youtube-dl (with MPEG-DASH).
 Can be used as an offline Youtube link storage for Windows.
 A version for IPTV files: [PlaylistEditorTV](https://github.com/Isayso/PlaylistEditorTV)

+- NEW in 1.9: Check for valid links button, search for Name field with google, enter the fps value for download.
 - NEW in 1.8: Force download of high framerate videos.
 Get youtube link with hotkey error fixed.
 - NEW in 1.7: Better UI for download youtube files.
 Open video location in explorer.
 - You can edit and create Kodi video playlists, add, rename, move and delete playlist entries, drag&drop video files and m3u files to add to list.